 Submit papers at https://csf2020.andrew.cmu.edu.
-The server will accept submissions for the fall cycle from September 16 until October 4.
+The server will accept submissions for the winter cycle from February 3 until February 7.

 Starting from CSF 2020, CSF invites submissions three times a year: Spring, Fall, and Winter.
 CSF 2020 will skip the Spring cycle and solicit submissions in October and February.
 See detailed dates below.

 CSF will implement three deadlines per year starting from CSF 2021.
 Typically, submission deadlines are May, September/October, and February.
 CSF 2020 will have only two cycles.

 Sept 16th, 2019: paper submission server opens

 Dec 13th, 2019: author notification

 Jan 31st, 2020: camera-ready papers due

 Feb 7th, 2020: paper submission deadline

 April 17th, 2020: author notification

 June 22-26, 2020